 How Well Does PureVPN Work on Desktop Platforms?

-PureVPN has made their desktop apps more polished after a series of updates, although there's still room for improvement.
+PureVPN has made its desktop apps more polished after a series of updates, although there's still room for improvement.
 The home screen of PureVPN is very simple.
 You can connect to the nearest server or decide to connect to the most recently used one.

 To see your subscription details in the app, just click on the 'user profile' icon.
 In this tab, you'll find your username, email, account and plan type, subscription status, billing cycle, and VPN expiration.
 You also get to access add-ons in this tab.